 Emma’s practice is varied and her experience covers the full spectrum of intellectual property related work, from technology, patents and designs, to trade marks, copyright and software, most notably in complex, high-value M&A transactions.
 She also advises on the clearance, protection and enforcement of trade marks.
 In addition, Emma counsels clients on data protection compliance (including with regard to the EU General Data Protection Regulation (“GDPR”)) and brings EU expertise to Kirkland’s Data Security & Privacy Practice.
 Before moving to Kirkland, Emma was a lawyer at Clifford Chance LLP, London, where she also trained.

-“Data Protection on Both Sides of the Pond: GDPR v California’s Consumer Privacy Act”, Emma Flett and John Pattern, Computer and Telecommunications Law Review, December 2018
+Co-author, “Data Protection on Both Sides of the Pond: GDPR v California’s Consumer Privacy Act”, Computer and Telecommunications Law Review, Volume 25, Issue 1, January 2019

 “CJEU Brings AG Spunzar to Heel in Finding Louboutin Registration to be Valid”, Emma Flett and John Patten, Entertainment Law Review, Volume 9, Issue 7, September 2018